Things to Do in Japan in August

-August's Japan events calendar is still filled with plenty of matsuri celebrations and especially fireworks that are held throughout the archipelago.
-Fired to close each event, they are usually scheduled on weekends but can also be held during the week.
+The event calendar in August is still filled with plenty of matsuri celebrations and especially fireworks that are held throughout the archipelago.
+Fired at the end of each event, they are usually scheduled on weekends but can also be held during the week.
 The illuminated paper lanterns also offer a magical night show to visitors.

 Below is a list of Japanese seasonal attractions and events in August:

 Travel packing tips

 Summer clothes in natural fabrics and a pair of breathable shoes adapted for long walks are essential.
 A hat, cap, sunglasses, and sunscreens are essential accessories to protect against the sun’s rays.